T-Sakabe/irt-hyperparameter-transfer/README.md

 - the **characteristics of datasets**

 This enables efficient hyperparameter transfer with only a small number of evaluations on the target dataset.
+This repository provides code and data for offline transfer-based HPO experiments.

 <p align="center">
   <img src="./image/Method_Overview.png" alt="Overview of the proposed IRT-based hyperparameter transfer method" width="100%"><br>